dcreager/dcreager.net/content/shared-library-versions.markdown

 ```

 Because the two pieces of *compiled* code had different assumptions about how
-the fields in `struct score` were laid out, they were incompatible, even though
+the fields in `struct score` were laid out in memory, they were incompatible,
-the original source code was fine!
+even though the original source code was fine!

 All of this means that if you're working with a compiled language and shared
 libraries, you should consider the **compiled ABI** as well as the **source